-How much support your social media management client needs is an important factor in determining how much to charge them for your services.
-Some clients require limited support, while others need 24/7 community management and creative planning not to mention execution of posts.
-Before sending a proposal, be sure you are clear on what your prospective clients’ social media goals are, and what they want to see on their social media channels.
-Below are a few key services and variables to consider that can help establish the scope of work.
+How much support your social media management client needs is important in determining how much to charge them for your services.
+Some clients require limited support, while others need 24/7 community management and creative planning, not to mention execution of posts.
+Before sending a proposal, be sure you are clear on your prospective clients’ social media goals and what they want to see on their social media channels.
+Below are a few services and variables to consider that can help establish the scope of work.

-- Number of platforms.
 How many social media platforms will the client want you to manage?
 Is it just their Instagram account, or do they have Facebook, Twitter, Snapchat, Pinterest, LinkedIn, Yelp, and YouTube?
-Obviously, the more social platforms a client has the more you’ll want to charge to manage their social channels.
-Also, take into consideration whether or not the platforms have already been started or whether you’ll need to create and grow a new social platform from scratch.
-Creating a brand new social media account with no followers can be significantly more time consuming than taking over an account that is already established
+The more social platforms a client has, the more you’ll want to charge to manage their social channels.
+Also, consider whether your client has already started the platforms or whether you’ll need to create and grow a new social platform from scratch.
+Building a brand-new social media account with no followers can be significantly more time-consuming than taking over an established account.

-- Paid vs. Organic.
 Paid social is becoming a bigger part of overall marketing budgets.
-Make sure that you are clear on where your duties will begin and end when it comes to advertising on social media, as social media advertising requires a unique skillset, and if you’re not well-versed in optimizing paid social media campaigns, this may be something you’ll need to learn, or farm out to another freelancer or member of your team.
+Make sure you are clear on where your duties will begin and end when it comes to advertising on social media, as it requires a unique skill set.
+If you’re not well-versed in optimizing paid social media campaigns, this may be something you’ll need to learn or farm out to another freelancer or member of your team.

-- Content creation.
-Many social media managers and consultants also offer services like blogging, copywriting, or graphic design.
-If you’re expected to create the blog posts, the charts and graphics, or the memes, and tweet and post them, you’ll want to charge more.
-Alternatively, you may be required to do the research to find good content for the brand’s platforms, and social media content strategy adds considerable time to your job.
+Many social media managers and consultants also offer blogging, copywriting, or graphic design services.
+If your client expects you to create blog posts, charts, graphics, or memes and then post them, you’ll want to charge more.
+Alternatively, you may be required to research to find good content for the brand’s platforms, and social media content strategy adds considerable time to your job.
 Some companies may already have all of their content created by employees or other freelancers and ready to go – but find out first, estimate your required time accordingly, and outline your content creation and content strategy deliverables clearly when pricing your agreement.
-PRO TIP: Make some things optional – giving the client flexibility in how they leverage your services is always smart.
+PRO TIP: Make some things optional – giving the client flexibility in leveraging your services is always smart.

-- Customer Service.
 Will you be in charge of responding to customer complaints and following up with them, or will you simply direct them to an employee at the company?
-Fielding customer complaints and inquiries can be quite time-consuming, and time-sensitive, especially as a business grows, so you’ll want to charge a significantly larger fee if you will be doing that kind of work and making that kind of commitment.
+Fielding customer complaints and inquiries can be pretty time-consuming and time-sensitive, especially as a business grows, so you’ll want to charge a significantly larger fee if you will be doing that kind of work and making that kind of commitment.

-- Influencer Marketing.
-Another factor that may go into determining your rates for social media management is whether you’ll be reaching out to influencers who can advertise the business’s name, product, or service.
-It takes time to research, contact, and engage people who may be able to help the business grow their following, and any influencer marketing services you offer should be considered as a stand-alone service.
+Another factor that may determine your rates for social media management is whether you’ll reach out to influencers who can advertise the business’s name, product, or service.
+It takes time to research, contact, and engage people who may be able to help the business grow its following.
+Any influencer marketing services you offer should be a stand-alone service.

 What overhead or internal costs do you incur?

-What people, tools, and supplies will you need in place in order to provide good service to your social media management clients?
-All of these expenses should be considered and factored into your pricing structure so ask yourself questions to determine what your true costs will be.
+What people, tools, and supplies will you need in place to provide good service to your social media management clients?
+All of these expenses should be considered and factored into your pricing structure, so ask yourself questions to determine your actual costs.

-- Employees and/or freelancers.
 Will you need to hire anyone to support you with any part of your contract?
-Can you increase the rate you charge by bringing on experts in other fields like copywriting, photography and graphic design?
+Can you increase the rate you charge by bringing on experts in other fields like copywriting, photography, and graphic design?

-- Tools and Software.
-What tools and software will you need to get the job done?
-A good rule of thumb is to add up your monthly fees and divide this cost out among your clients.
+What tools and software will you need to complete the job?
+A good rule of thumb is to add up your monthly fees and divide this cost among your clients.

-- Overhead.
 Will you need an office, photo studio, or coworking space?
 What supplies will you need?
 How much will you need to spend on your own marketing, and how much time will your administrative duties take every day, week, or month?
-All of these factors should be considered when pricing your services.
+Consider all of these factors when pricing your services.

 Photo by Luke Chesser on Unsplash